 If you have been arrested and charged with a misdemeanor, don’t make the mistake of treating it lightly.
 The criminal justice system moves quickly and it can be easy to find yourself in serious trouble before you know it.
-That is why it is crucial that you contact an experienced Colorado misdemeanor defense attorney as soon as possible after you’ve been charged.
+That is why it is crucial that you contact and hire an experienced Colorado Springs defense attorney as soon as possible after you’ve been charged.
 Your lawyer can evaluate your case, advise you of your options and the possible consequences of different courses of action, and speak with prosecutors on your behalf.

-The best Colorado Springs misdemeanor defense lawyers, especially those who have been prosecutors themselves, will understand how best to approach your case, whether it be through an aggressive defense or through savvy negotiation.
+The best Colorado Springs misdemeanor lawyers, especially those who have been prosecutors themselves, will understand how best to approach your case, whether it be through an aggressive defense or through savvy negotiation.

 What Are Colorado Misdemeanors?